skn3/forme/README.md

 Your form object is created in such a way that it can be reused for multiple instances of that form.
 The request object will be used to store any live data when processing a particular instance of the form.
 You can also create a form per request if you need to add a dynamic set of fields.

-Forme has no concept of rendering but does provide a simple way to build an template vars.
+Forme has no concept of rendering but does provide a simple way to build your template vars.
 The object containing all the variables can then be passed to the appropriate templating engine of choice.

 - Create static or dynamic form objects to handle input in a generic fashion.
 - Easily apply built in input handlers to process and validate your data.